Divizion-MAD/1/index.md

 # DIVIZION M.A.D.
 **Milsim without the roleplay.**
-A realistic level milsim group that ditches the unecessary hassles and roleplay-aspects, to be more beginner friendly.
+A realistic level milsim group that ditches the unnecessary hassles and roleplay-aspects, to be more beginner friendly.

 ---